Three members required – Three‐year term, renewable

 - Establishing ad hoc committees as needed for internship seminar and field experience revision.

-The Committee consists of educational partners such as the Saskatchewan League of Educational Administrators, Directors and Superintendents of Saskatchewan, the Saskatchewan School Boards Association, the Saskatchewan Teachers’ Federation, the Ministry of Education and the First Nations University of Canada, as well as representation from the University of Regina.
+The Committee consists of educational partners such as the Saskatchewan League of Educational Administrators, Directors and Superintendents of Saskatchewan, the Saskatchewan School Boards Association, the Saskatchewan Teachers’ Federation, the Ministry of Education and the First Nations University of Canada and southern-based school divisions as well as representation from the University of Regina.
 Federation representatives on the Committee consist of teachers and in‐school administrators who have recently worked with student interns.
-The Committee typically meets two times a year in November and May.
+The Committee typically meets two times a year, in November and May.

 Scott Burant, Managing Director, Member Services